OrthoNeuroSpine & Pain Institute

 The brace requires the patient to maintain good posture for their lower spine – as part of an overall program of post-procedure rehabilitation (to teach the patient good habits for spine posture and conditioning).
 A Rehabilitation protocol is intended to support an optimal outcome from the Nucleoplasty procedure, while helping the patient to avoid re-injury.

-a Rehabilitation Protocol recommended following the procedure?
+Q: Is a Rehabilitation Protocol recommended following the procedure?

 A: A rehabilitation protocol is recommended, but not necessarily required for Nucleoplasty.
 Most centers have utilized the same rehabilitation guidelines as they utilize for other interventional spine procedures.
 An appropriate rehabilitation procedure should incorporate progressive use of stretching and strengthening exercises, followed by staged return to more normal activities.